What Is Data Compliance And How Do We Implement It?

 What is a data compliance framework?

-The framework of data compliance involves identifying rules for protecting, securing, and storing data.
-It also includes developing policies, procedures, and protocols to prevent unauthorized access and other cybersecurity risks.
+The framework of data compliance involves identifying rules and security measures for protecting, securing, and storing data.
+It also includes developing privacy policies, procedures, and protocols to prevent unauthorized access and other cybersecurity risks.

 What are Data compliance examples?